 As a single parent and an only-child taking on the world alone, together, Katherine and Lisa have fallen into a camaraderie that makes it difficult for them to reassume their traditional mother/daughter roles--and damn near impossible for either of them to have a private life.
 I love how Lisa incorporates her mother's pet phrases into her lexicon, turning Katherine's cheerful greeting of "Hi guy!" into a flirty come-on when speaking with Richard.
-As a father himself, Sherman understands that parents are the original influencers in a teenager's life, passing down their idiosyncrasies to be patched together into a new personality.
+As a father himself, Sherman understands that parents are the original influencers in a teenager's life, their idiosyncrasies becoming personality hacks for their offpring.
 In fact, Sherman, who co-wrote the screenplay with Karen Clark, drew inspiration for Lisa and Lisa from his own daughter, and the result is one of the great heroines of teen cinema.
 She isn't particularly precocious, she isn't a brat, she isn't cool or uncool.
 She's...Lisa, brought to winsome life by Keanan.
 I remember being taken with how Lisa described Richard to Wendy as "beautiful," the lilt she gave the word.
 I sensed this was what girls my age sounded like in private; it was endearing.

 Most impressively, as enchanting as she is, Lisa is never objectified.
 If there's a gaze at work in the film, it belongs, for all intents and purposes, to Lisa herself.
 There's an empathy built into the picture's form that begins to answer for any number of jejune elements or PG-13 compromises, starting with that opening cue from Sherman's longtime composer, Joe Renzetti.
 Alternating gloomy synths and sultry horns, this bittersweet symphony mirrors the picture's entwining of teen angst and adolescent fantasy.
 Those sax solos come on like the soundtrack to "Red Shoe Diaries" because Lisa's concept of eroticism is at once shaped and bound by inexperience and pop-culture stereotypes.
 Much like mine was and my friend's was.
 Richard's namesake is Richard Ramirez, a.k.a. the Night Stalker--but he's a yuppie, with little of the unsavouriness one associates with Ramirez.
 And that's because he's a sweet kid's idea of evil, a human jump-scare who maintains a respectable façade as the maître d' of a fancy restaurant (Muse, an authentic, once-prominent Venice, CA hotspot).
 He's completely antiseptic and ready for primetime.